PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/MOS-Training/Recording-4-transcript.md

 23:30 Vantiv is with WorldPay, overview of patient payments through the PCGWay portal

 25:20 Nina has a special process that creates the file that the practice downloads

+26:50 transaction file, Eliyahu's team handles the VANTIV api

+27:10 the file that the practice downloads is done via a report job that Nina (developer in Eliyahu's team) developed